Entry Level

 The history of the reserve is linked to the long history of the salt pans in the city so much so that the site owes its name to molenti (donkeys in Sardinian), the "means of transport" used in the past to bring the salt collected from the salt pans to the port.

-The naturalistic complex that extends for about 1600 hectares includes fresh water basins, water with different degrees of salinity and a plain of sandy origin.
+The naturalistic complex that extends for about 1600 hectares includes fresh water basins, containing water with different degrees of salinity, and a plain of sandy origin.
 The Park boasts a rich variety of plant and animal species, many of which are protected.
-In particular, the site is famous for the presence of pink flamingos, "sa genti arrubia"(the red people) as they say in these parts, which nested here for the first time in 1993.
+In particular, the site is famous for the presence of pink flamingos, sa genti arrubia(the red people) as they say in these parts, which nested here for the first time in 1993.

 In the afternoon, embark on a journey back in time with a private trip to the Salt Pans of Conti Vecchi.
 This guided tour lets you walk in the footsteps of 1930s salt workers, exploring historic structures like the workshop, chemical lab, main office, and archive.
 The adventure includes a train ride through the saltworks, where the industry's history blends with nature, and flamingos roam freely.